n8n-io/n8n-docs/docs/doc2/settings-users.md

 ![](/_images/doc2/Users_7.png)

-As soon as the new password has been entered and confirmed, it can be used for login from now on.
+As soon as the new password has been entered and confirmed, it can be used for login purposes.

 [Sign up for a 30 days free trail](https://polydocs.io/free-trail/){ .md-button .md-button--primary }